auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 In the context of the OIDC-conformant authentication pipeline, SSO must happen at the authorization server (i.e. Auth0) and not applications.

-This means that for SSO to happen, you must employ [universal login](/hosted-pages/login) and redirect users to the login page.
+This means that for SSO to happen, you must employ [Universal Login](/hosted-pages/login) and redirect users to the login page.

 We are planning on providing support for SSO from applications in future releases.